 The money you save on your air tickets (flight costs) can mean you can go a little upmarket (more expensive choice) for your hotel or if you get a very good deal (low price) with Airbnb then you could perhaps rent a car and explore the area or eat out (dine in a restaurant) more frequently than you originally intended.
 I have gone for the low air ticket and good value Airbnb accommodation so I am able to visit a part of Europe that I have never been to before.

-Travelling has never been easier.
-Tickets are no longer printed.
-You can bring your smart phone and show your booking on your screen.
-So with a phone a cheap ticket and an Airbnb apartment you are ready to go.
 These cheaper airlines do have restrictions (limits) in relation to your luggage (baggage, suitcases) so be prepared to travel light (do not take much with you).
-This can be a problem when your other half (your wife, husband or partner) decide to take everything but the kitchen sink! (as much as possible!)
+This can be a problem when your other half (your wife, husband or partner) decides to take everything but the kitchen sink! (as much as possible!)